kspviswa/local-packet-whisperer/README.md

 4) You also need to install `tshark` executable.
 You could either install the [Wireshark Application](https://www.wireshark.org/download.html) or simply use `brew install tshark`.

     <details>
-    <summary>⚠️Warning⚠️ If you don't perform this step, you may below error</summary>
+    <summary>⚠️Warning⚠️ If you don't perform this step, you may see below error</summary>

     ```
     TSharkNotFoundException: TShark not found.
 Try adding its location to the configuration file.